-Alzheimer’s Disease Could Single-Handedly Collapse Medicare, Medicaid
+Alzheimer’s Disease Could Single-Handedly Collapse Medicare/Medicaid

 A recent article in the Cape Gazette highlighted the difference between age-related memory loss and Alzheimer’s disease.

 We’re living in times when almost everyone knows someone battling Alzheimer’s.
-David Forman is the president of Visiting Angels, a home care company helping seniors retain their independence and helping families care for their loved ones.
+David Forman is the President of Visiting Angels, a home care company helping seniors retain their independence and helping families care for their loved ones.
 He offered some insight about Alzheimer’s and how it can be distinguished from age-related memory loss and other illnesses with similar symptoms.

 “The term Alzheimer’s has become almost a generic term for every lapse in memory or lost set of keys, and using it so flippantly we can miss the seriousness of the actual condition.
 This past decade for example, while death rates for many serious diseases including stroke, heart disease and major cancers, have declined, deaths from Alzheimer’s have increased nearly 70 per cent over the same period.”